ubergonmx/Viral-Isolation/README.md

    - game events
    - keycard location
    - number of items and item capacity per house
-- infect/cure mechanic
+- infect/cure Survivors mechanic
-- skill tree of the Viral player
+- skill points and skill tree of the Viral
 - the houses Survivors entered
 - the card to draw (either the keycard or an item) when entering a house
+- keycard location announcement at Rounds 4/7/10 (if there are 2/3/4 Survivors)

-It features long press buttons to avoid accidental press, and a scoreboard/result system.
+It features long press buttons to avoid accidental button press, sfx for events and announcement, and a scoreboard/result system.

+It uses sockets (Socket.io) to connect to the server one client/user at a time to avoid multiple requests on the same game.

 ## Screenshots
 *Physical board game*